 Less fat, more protein and more nutrition.
 For example, Lays Potato Chips have 1 g of protein per serving and 10 g of fat.
 Chirps have 4 g of protein and 7 g of fat.
-Crickets have more iron than spinach, more B12 than salmon, and are one of the most naturally high protein foods around.
+Crickets are a complete protein source with more iron than spinach, more B12 than salmon, and are one of the most naturally high protein foods around.

 What are your nutrition facts?